 5 Be consistent

 Marketing requires time and patience.
 It’s easy to get discouraged if you don’t get immediate results.
-Still, it’s important to resist the temptation to change course or give up on campaigns too early.
-It also helps to learn what doesn’t work, so you don’t repeat mistakes in the future.
+Still, resisting the temptation to change course or give up on campaigns too early is essential.
+It also helps to learn what doesn’t work so you don’t repeat mistakes in the future.

-Remember, marketing only accomplishes so much on its own.
-Back up your efforts with sales initiatives, including cold calls and telemarketing.
-The more successful your marketing efforts are at boosting brand recognition the likelier prospects will already know about you when they get a call.
-And this translates to better sales leads and higher potential to grow the business—so you can use that budget to build your brand.
+Remember, marketing only accomplishes so much on its own, so back up your efforts with sales initiatives, including cold calls and telemarketing.
+The more successful your marketing efforts are at boosting brand recognition, the likelier prospects will already know about you when they get a call.
+And this translates to better sales leads and higher potential to grow the business – so you can use that budget to build your brand.

 This document is provided for informational purposes only.
-Information and views expressed in this document may change and/or may not be applicable to you.
+Information and views expressed in this document may change and/or not apply to you.
 N-able makes no warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information contained herein.